dkvz/new-blog-poc/README.md

 The hover that reveals the description would've been cool except hover is not a thing on mobile so I'm not doing that.

+I'm currently thinking of having a huge outline on cards too.
+There's a todo item to put it on the links at the card bottom, I'll probably start with that.

 # TODO
 - [x] Just use BEM for once.